Silobreaker/MaltegoDocumentation/index.md

 pull entities from a list you have access to by prefixing the list name with "list:", e.g. to get entities from the list "CVE2014" you name your input entity "list:CVE2014".

+#### Related Entities
+> Any &rarr; returns Any

+> Find related Entities of any type

+Takes any type of entity as seed and outputs the most related entities, across all Silobreaker entity types.
+The type of the returning entity will be the same type as if the specific transform was used.
+Eg. related domains will return as `maltego.DNSname`, which is what [_To Domains_](#to-domains) returns.

+#### Related Documents
+> Any &rarr; Documents returns `silobreaker.Document`

+> Find documents that are related to the seed

+Returns the documents that are the most related to your seed.
+The returned documents contains the URL to the original document on source website as well as Silobreaker URL for further analysis.
+The documents also include a detail view with the title and teaser.

 ## Investigating Relations